-It is recommended that reference sites be established upstream, downstream, and midstream of the Project site.
-Upstream and downstream monitoring will allow for natural variations in water quality, sediment quality, and topography, to be accounted for.
+It is recommended that reference sites established upstream, downstream, and midstream of the Project site are included in the water quality monitoring program.
 These sites will enable background data to be collected, which may be used to set Environmental Authority limits.

-7.7.1 WATER QUALITY
+9.7.1 WATER QUALITY